These milk dud cookies are a soft, chewy, crunchy, delicious cookie treat that tastes great with flaked salt on top!

-If you didn't know better, you'd have no idea that there were chewy chocolate and caramel center waiting to be discovered!
+If you didn't know better, you'd have no idea that chewy chocolate and caramel center were waiting to be discovered inspired!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make milk dud cookies with these simple step-by-step instructions:

 Preheat your oven to 375 degrees F and line a baking sheet with parchment paper.
 Set the sheet aside.

 Cream together the butter and sugars in a mixing bowl until light and fluffy.
 Scrape down the sides of the bowl as needed.